SmartTokenLabs/devcon6-integration-guide/INTEGRATION_GUIDE.md

 1. Use our attestation verification API service by sending a HTTP post request with the attestation:

+[TODO: Example of using our crypto verify service]

 2. Implement your own verification using our NPM or Java attestation libraries

 ### Integrate via your own node.js service